-Her journalism has taken her to dozens of countries including Syria, Lebanon, Egypt, Jordan, Iran, and other conflict zones like Northern Ireland.
+Her journalism has taken her to dozens of countries including Syria, Lebanon, Egypt, Jordan, Iran, and Northern Ireland.
 She won The Gracie Award for Best Foreign Documentary (Loss and Its Aftermath: Palestinian and Israeli Children, 2001, NPR) and also, with NPR teams, the DuPont-Columbia, the Polk, and George Foster Peabody Awards for coverage of the First Gulf War, Afghanistan and the Second Gulf War.
 She also covered America: The Florida Highwaymen, The Rust Belt, American farms, prisons, and other topics.

 She once jumped out of a plane on a dare and has done air acrobatics with UN pilots over the Hindu Kush.
 She has reformed in this regard.

 She has received artist residencies from Yaddo in Saratoga Springs, NY, and Ragsdale, Lake Forest, Illinois.
 She is a proud legal resident of her home state, Wisconsin.
 A longtime public speaker on the topic of family mental health, in 2021, she received the American Psychiatric Association's "Patient Advocate of the Year" award.

 She is represented by The Tuesday Agency.
 For speaking requests, please contact info@Tuesdayagency.com.
 She’s been married to Washington Post Photographer Bill O’Leary since 2004.